 Participate in vocational preparation at worksites in the community.
 Acquire new skills to help prepare you for future employment if desired.

 Build real relationships in your community.
 Make new friends and network with employers for future employment, if desired.

 Achieving a sense of worth and dignity, it’s a basic human desire.

-Through Supported Living Services, we help you transition to and live safely in your own home and enjoy the dignity and pride of living independently.
-And after the transition to independent living you continue receiving the support you need to remain healthy and safe.
+Through Supported Living Services, we help you transition and live safely in your own home and enjoy the dignity and pride of living independently.
+After the transition to independent living you continue to receive the supports needed to remain healthy and safe.

-In the recent past ,people with IDD were increasingly shifted to smaller scales settings, but still did not receive person-centered, individualized supports.
+In the past, people with ID/DD were increasingly shifted to smaller scales settings, but still did not receive person-centered, individualized supports.
 While smaller, congregate settings offer physical integration into the communities, they rarely provide the opportunity for true, inclusive community integration.
-In July 2019, an amendment to Maryland’s DDA Waivers expanded the scope of available services to include Supported Living, literally opening doors for individuals with IDD.
-Through the service, you may live in your own home with only the support that you choose, allowing you as much or as little help as you want and need.
+In July 2019, an amendment to Maryland’s DDA Waivers expanded the scope of available services to include Supported Living.

 Living independently can be one of life’s greatest achievements and provides opportunities for you to shape the direction of your life